MatusZubcak/CubicGraphKaszonyiFunctionProgram/README.md

 ```

 ### Graph class size
-Follow the graph class information (or beggining the file with), graph size of graphs in the file has to be provided.
+Follow the graph class information (or beginning the file with), graph size of graphs in the file has to be provided.
 For example, lets say you have a class of cubic graphs where every graph has 8 vertices.
 So you begin (or continue after information) the file with 8
 Example:
 ```